Blog — Hirschen, fine hotel in the Bregenzerwald

 1601

-First documentary mention as a tavern
+First documented mention as a tavern

-1.10.1755 - Village Fire
+1.10.1755 - Village fire

-Honorable Personalities
+Honorable personalities

-The Metzler room - a reminiscence of the first Hirschen innkeeper, Josef Anton Metzler
+The Metzler room - a reminiscence of the first Hirschen innkeeper Josef Anton Metzler

 Colored view from the collection of the Vorarlberg State Library, around 1910

-1882 - Noblesse Oblige
+1882 - Noblesse oblige

 Arbor in the Hirschen garden (1914) postcard collection Vorarlberg State Library

-Franz Fetz - Hirschen Innkeeper and Patron
+Franz Fetz - Hirschen innkeeper and patron

 Franz Fetz on the Empire State Building in New York 1969